What is the Shabbat service?

 Shabbat, the Jewish Sabbath (Day of Rest), begins on Friday evening and concludes on Saturday evening.
 It is a weekly time (traditionally 25 hours) set apart to focus on what really matters: gratitude for our lives and our communities, and for the growth of the spirit.
 An important part of that is the opportunity to pray, sing, meditate, and learn together as a community in Shabbat services.
 Services take place on Friday evenings and Saturday mornings, and sometimes Saturday afternoons and evenings, culminating in a Havdalah service which marks the end of Shabbat.

-[ Dates and Times for all Shabbat services are listed on our Events page ]
+[ Dates and Times for all Shabbat services are listed on our Calendar page ]

 Why is Shabbat so important?